RyanKung/ryankung.github.io/src/about.md

 ## Research Interests

-* Distirbute System and Algorithms
+* Distirbuted System and Algorithms
 * Blockchain and it's Application
 * Theory of Programming Language